hlassiege/eventuallycoding/content/articles/en/2023/11/chatgpt-to-the-rescue.md

 I'll skip some of the following steps, which went very smoothly, copying the markdown file to the right place according to today's date, adding the yaml front matter headers.

-It went well, but I asked him the questions one by one, hence the final time.
-It seems to me that this is the most effective way of making progress with him: be very precise in your requests, so break down your instructions into small blocks.
+It went well, but I asked the questions one by one, hence the final time.
+It seems to me that this is the most effective way of making progress with it: be very precise in your requests, so break down your instructions into small blocks.

-I then asked him to use Deepl to translate the document into English.
+I then asked to use Deepl to translate the document into English.

 I note that he proposed a very simple and effective solution